 [Contact]

-Career-tasu Inc. Global Business Development Department, E-mail: global-service@career-tasu.co.jp
+Career-tasu, Inc. Global Business Development Department, E-mail: global-service@career-tasu.co.jp

 2. Personal Information Protection Manager